nuxt-themes/docus/docs/content/en/configuration.md

 ## TailwindCSS

-The theme design is based on a `primary` color to make it easy to override, you can specify it using `docus.primaryColor` in your `nuxt.config.js`, the color palette (50 to 900) is generated using [theme-colors](https://github.com/nuxt-contrib/theme-colors).
+The theme design is based on a `primary` color to make it easy to override, you can specify it using `docus.colors.primary` in your `nuxt.config.js`, the color palette (50 to 900) is generated using [theme-colors](https://github.com/nuxt-contrib/theme-colors).
+Also the codeblocks color can be overriden in the same way with `docus.colors.code`.

 You can override the [default Tailwind config](https://github.com/nuxt/docus/blob/main/theme/tailwind.config.js) by creating your own `tailwind.config.js`.